-The pre-departure handbook contains nearly all the information and suggestions you need to prepare yourself for your study abroad experience.
+The Student Handbook contains nearly all the information and suggestions you need to prepare yourself for your study abroad experience.
 However, it is not at all unusual for students to have many questions and concerns not addressed in the handbook.
-We encourage you, and your parents and relatives, to contact us with any questions.
+We encourage you, your parents, and relatives, to contact us with any questions.

 Telephone (from the US): 011-39-075-5734595